UPTO 35% off on All UPSC Courses 2024-25.

 • The Turks introduced: arches, domes, lofty towers or minarets and decorations using the Arabic script.

-• Arch or dome was not Turkish or Muslim invention.
-They learned from Rome, developed and done many experiments in its use.
+• Arch or dome was not a Turkish or Muslim invention.
+They learned from Rome, developed and conducted many experiments in its use.

-• Indian knew about Arch & Dome but they didn’t use on large scale.
+• Indians knew about Arch & Dome but they didn’t use it on a large scale.

-• Turks also used slab and Beam method in buildings.
+• Turks also used slab and Beam methods in buildings.
 They also added color to their buildings by using marbles, red and yellow sand stones.

 • They also freely borrowed Hindu motifs such as Swastik.